CageNic/perl_explained/perlbrew.md

 perlbrew install perl-5.24.1
 ```

 The Perl installation can take quite a while to build and install, generally about 20 minutes.
 Do not interrupt the build process.
-If you want to see the build’s progress, you can open a separate terminal session and monitor the build log with tail -f ~/perl5/perlbrew/build.perl-5.24.1.log.
+If you want to see the build’s progress, you can open a separate terminal session and monitor the build log with ```tail -f ~/perl5/perlbrew/build.perl-5.24.1.log```
 After the build completes, you will see the following output from Perlbrew:
 [secondary_label Output]